• Skip to primary navigation

 3. ½ cup fat: this can be butter, canola oil, coconut oil, or even a flavourful fruity olive oil to make olive oil granola!

-4. ½ cup sugar: this can be brown sugar (light or dark), maple syrup, or honey.
+4. ½ cup sugar: The sugar needs to coat the dry ingredients so liquid sugars work better, like maple syrup or honey.
+You can also use brown sugar (light or dark).
 I've even used molasses to make gingerbread granola.
-Coconut sugar is also great here, but maybe combine it with another sugar because coconut sugar is expensive and very flavourful
+Coconut sugar is also great here, but maybe combine it with another sugar because coconut sugar is expensive and very flavourful.

 5. ½ teaspoon salt: start with this and adjust to your taste.
 Some people like a "saltier" granola.
 Salt brings out the other flavours and makes granola taste less bland.
 Don't skimp on the salt!